 We build opportunities for community engagement and relationships with the public and our other partners and lobby for more sustainable land care management systems.

-We are keenly focused on engaging wider participation in caring for the natural resources (Click here to become a member or make a donation or volunteer), being respected by our community and partners and ensuring we have a sustainable well-governed organisation that can flourish for the next generation.
+We are keenly focused on engaging wider participation in caring for the natural resources (Click here to become a member or make a donation), being respected by our community and partners and ensuring we have a sustainable well-governed organisation that can flourish for the next generation.

 We are guided by a management committee (click here for more on the MC) that sets strategic direction, manages our risks, fine tunes our policies and ensures that we are operating effectively staying true to our vision and purpose.